rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 ## Xilinx Hardware Setup
+Most of the physical hardware will be pre-configured for you prior to the start of the workshop.
+This section outlines the steps to configuring the physical aspects such that you can quickly check your hardware.
 ### Configuring and Deploying your Devices
 Install the CP210x USB-to-UART driver used by both the MicroZed and Ultra96 boards.
 If the driver is not automatically detected by your OS drivers can be downloaded from: https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers
 #### Avnet MicroZed IIoT Kit
 1. Attach the ST Micro X-NUCLEO Shield to the Arduno Carrier Card.
 This connects the sensor set to the FPGA programmable logic.
 2. Plug in the Maxim 31855 PMOD thermocouple to Arduinio Carrier Card J3 connector labeld "PL_PMOD.
 Match pin numbers (pin 1 to pin 1) between the boards - plugging into the top row of J3.
 This connects the sensor to the FPGA programmable logic.
-3. Plug the MicroZed SoM onto the Arduno Carrier Card.
+3. Plug the MicroZed System on Module (SoM) onto the Arduno Carrier Card.
 4. Ensure that the microSD card is plugged in.
 It is located on the bottom side of the board below the USB UART.
 Check that the boot mode jumpers (JP1-JP3) are configured for SD Card boot (JP1 - Pins 1 & 2, JP2 - Pins 2 & 3, JP3 - Pins 2 & 3).
 5. Plug an Ethernet cable from the RJ45 connector of the MicroZed SoM to the Ethernet switch on your table.
 6. Connect one microUSB cable to J7 of the Arduino Carrier Card and the USB hub.
 This provides power to the boards.